Driver pleads guilty to reduced charge in Vermont crash that killed actor Treat Williams - ExBulletin

 Daughter Ellie Williams wrote in her statement that she was too angry and hurt at the time to forgive Koss, but that she hopes she will in the future.

-I will never feel my father's embrace again; being able to get his advice again, introduce him to my future husband, ask him to walk me down the aisle, introduce him to my babies and make him cry when I name my first son after him, said a victim's lawyer reading their statement. .
+I will never feel my fathers hugging again; being able to get his advice again, introduce him to my future husband, ask him to walk me down the aisle, introduce him to my babies and make him cry when I name my first son after him, said a victim advocate reading her statement. .

 Koss initially pleaded not guilty to a felony charge of gross negligence resulting in death.
 Had he been convicted of this charge, he could have been sentenced to up to 15 years in prison.

-Richard Treat Williams' nearly 50-year career included starring roles in the television series Everwood and the film Hair.
+Richard Treat Williams, who has a career spanning nearly 50 years, has notably played leading roles in the television series Everwood and the film Hair.
 He has appeared in more than 120 television and film roles, including the films The Eagle Has Landed, Prince of the City and Once Upon a Time in America.

 |